CPAP Isn’t the Only Solution

-Sleep apnea is often treated, not cured.
+That being said, sleep apnea is often treated, not cured.
 While it may be possible for some people to cure their sleep apnea through weight loss or surgery, most treatments won’t permanently cure the condition.
-But professional treatment aided by positive lifestyle changes can significantly reduce your symptoms and help you avoid serious health conditions.
+But professional treatment aided by positive lifestyle changes can significantly reduce your symptoms and help you avoid developing other serious health conditions.